-Many psychologists are technically self employed but work with children under contract with NHS/Social Services therefore a basic check is ineffective as a safeguarding measure.
-In this case a subject access report is an insufficient alternative to a DBS check.
+For example, many psychologists are technically self-employed but work with children under contract with NHS/Social Services.
+For them, a basic check is ineffective as a safeguarding measure so they need to have had an full enhanced check to do the work they do.

 |Type of check and cost||What it will check for||How long it normally takes|

 |Standard – £26||Spent and unspent convictions, cautions, reprimands, final warnings||About two weeks|